The most important terms in cryptospace.

 A transaction that has been sent to the network but has not yet been included in a block or confirmed.

-The underlying asset that determines the value of a financial instrument - in the crypto world often a token that represents a real asset.
+The base asset that determines the value of a financial instrument – in the crypto world often a token representing a real-world asset.

 Unit of Account

-A standardized unit of measurement for valuing goods, services or assets - used in the crypto world to measure the value of investments.
+A standardised unit of measure for valuing goods, services or assets – used in the crypto world to measure the value of investments.

 Utility Token